In the most general form, a Yesplan query consists of three parts:

 A few examples:

-The keyword determines which characteristic of an element will be searched.
-Some examples include
+The keyword determines which property of an element you will query:

-label, etc. A summary of keywords at the end of this document displays a list of valid keywords that you can use in Yesplan as well as the scope in which they are applicable.
-Please note that the word keyword is written in English even if you set the Yesplan language to Dutch.
+- The summary of keywords displays a list of valid keywords that you can use in Yesplan and the scope in which they are applicable.

-The last part of a query is a word .
-This describes the textual value that you search in within the characteristics that you have indicated based on the keyword.
-The query
+The word is the last part of a query.
+This describes the textual value that you search for within the properties that you’ve indicated with the keyword:

-resource:role:sound will search for all resources whose role contains the name ‘sound’.
-Please note that the word enter in the query (e.g. ‘sound’) only has to be part of the effective value in Yesplan.
+- The word you use in the query (e.g. ‘sound’) only has to be part of the effective value in Yesplan.
 The previous query will also result in all resources with a ‘sound engineer’ role.

-Please note that the word is not case-sensitive; ‘jan’ gives the same results as ‘Jan’.
+- The word isn’t case-sensitive: ‘jan’ gives the same results as ‘Jan’.

 We will explain the concepts above based on a few examples.